panchiko-7/panchiko-7/README.md

 ## Hi there 👋

+im panchiko7.
+I am a developer based in the United States I am currently a first year CS student
+I am learning python at the moment
 <!--
 **panchiko-7/panchiko-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.